 "In acquiring Drew Miller today, we were able to add a character individual, a versatile player with good size and the ability to kill penalties," said Lawton upon making the announcement.
 "Drew finished the season nicely in Anaheim a year ago and he has played well for the Ducks in the postseason over his career.
 We'd like to thank Evgeny for his hard work in Tampa Bay and his diligence to improve as a player.
 We wish him all the best moving forward."

 Miller, 6-foot-2, 185 pounds, has played in 53 NHL games in his career, all with the Ducks.
 He has recorded six goals and 15 points in those games.
 Miller made his NHL regular season debut on October 6, 2007 and netted his first NHL goal on October 17, 2007.
 He has played in 16 career Stanley Cup Playoff games with Anaheim, recording two goals and three points.
 He made his playoff debut in the 2007 NHL Playoffs, including Games 1 and 2 of the Stanley Cup Finals against Ottawa as Anaheim went on to win the Stanley Cup.

-The Tampa Bay Lightning have acquired defenseman Matt Lashoff and right wing Martins Karsums from the Boston Bruins in exchange for right wing Mark Recchi and a second-round choice in the 2010 NHL Entry Draft, Executive Vice President and General Manager Brian Lawton announced.
+The Tampa Bay Lightning have acquired left wing Todd Fedoruk and defenseman David Hale from the Phoenix Coyotes today in exchange for right wing Radim Vrbata, Executive Vice President and General Manager Brian Lawton announced today.